code-doyen/kata/README.md

   - Added a visual counter to track current lifecycles completed
 # Design Choices
 * Algorithm
   - The current grid (lifeBoard) is iterated over and each cell's 8 surrounding positions are evaluated, unless bounds are outside the grid.
 Each condition is assessed one at a time against the current grid cell.
 If ```underPopulation()``` or ```overCrowding()``` returns true, the same cell in offSpringBoard becomes dead.
 If ```nextGeneration()``` or ```reincarnateCell()``` returns true, the same cell in offSpringBoard becomes alive.
 Finally, the offspring grid is cloned to the life grid and the cycle begins anew.
-The overall goal was to transform the grid into condtional statments and utilize flow control.
+The overall goal was to transform the grid into conditional statements and utilize flow control.
 Much of the heavy lifting is performed by the aforementioned helper methods which belong to the ```Board class.```
   ```java
     for(int r = 0; r < lifeBoard.getRows(); r++) {
         for(int c = 0; c < lifeBoard.getCols(); c++) {